blackflux/lambda-serverless-api/README.md

 #### options.getter

+_*Note: only recommended for advanced use cases.*_<br>
 Optionally asynchronous custom "getting" of variables.<br>
 Getter function takes raw input from event, IE a `query` parameter will always pass String values into the `getter` function.<br>
+Warnings:
+* If used with `{ nullable: true }`, if a rawInput is passed as `null`, or if a non-required parameter is not sent, the `getter` function will _not_ be used.
+* Some params (such as Bool, Int, Json, etc) do extra processing _after_ the `getter` function has returned, and may return inconsistent results.
+Thorough testing is recommended.

 Type: `Function`